divinewyk/L2-Orderbook-generation-and-analysis/README.md

 # L2 book and feature generation

 This is a completed C++
-implementation for generating top 5 bid ask levels and other features from L3 +  Python features analysis.
+implementation for building L2 top 5 bid ask levels and other features from L3 +  Python features analysis.

 The implementation has key points:
 1. Abstraction: Object oriented (order class, orderbook class)